simon-anthony/VodafoneOEM/README.md

 Release:    1
 </code></pre>

+And we need only change the version in the file `configure.ac`.

 #### Change the configure.ac file

 The corresponding version must also be changed in the arguments to the